mbaker21231/InstEvo/Writeup/AgeArea/AgeAreaSlides.md

 ---
 # Point of emphasis

-It is important that the shock dissipates, and does not instead reset.
-Otherwise, locations would be observed to continually expel migratory groups, and mass migrations would occur from all locations continually, like a branching process.
+It is important that the shock dissipates, randomly, at some future time.
+Otherwise:
+1) locations would be observed to continually expel migratory groups, and mass migrations would occur from all locations continually, like a branching process, and
+2) .

 ---
 # Formal approach (Baker, 2008):
 - Utility, children, and (net) income are equal (at a location):
 - Income has a fixed component, a congestion component, and a stochastic component: $y_t=1+r(1-\frac{p_t}{K})+\sigma (\epsilon_{t+\Delta}-\epsilon_t)$
-- Total population next period, $p_{t+\Delta}$ is $p_tk_t$ or:
+- Total population next period, $p_{t+\Delta}$ is $p_ty_t$ or:
 $$
 p_{t+\Delta}=p_ty_t=p_t\left[1+r\left(1-\frac{p_t}{K}\right)+\sigma (\epsilon_{t+\Delta}-\epsilon_t)\right]
 $$